 The full Right to Buy scheme is only available in England.
-To find out whether Right to Buy is offered in your area of the UK, please click here for the government's Right to Buy webpage.
+To find out whether Right to Buy is offered in your area of the UK, please visit the government’s Right to Buy webpage.

 Getting a Right to Buy mortgage

 There are many costs involved with buying a house such as mortgage fees, solicitors fees and stamp duty so be sure to do your sums and make sure you can afford to be a homeowner.
-Click here to read our guide to mortgage fees for further information.
+Read our guide to mortgage fees for further information.